NHawk257/PowerShell/README.md

 Feel free to use any of these scripts as needed.
 Make sure you know what the script is doing before you run it.
 Some of these make changes while others are just reports.

+Fair warning, Microsoft is always changing things in the back-end.
+Some of these scripts may or may not work depending on when they were last updated.

 Feel free to check out my blog for some examples and stories: https://evandottech.wordpress.com